 María Amalia has taught numerous workshops in different venues in Ottawa, including the urban element, the City of Ottawa, and Algonquin College.
 María Amalia specializes in teaching private or very small groups.
 She prefers a hands-on approach to cooking.

 For María Amalia, teaching to cook the food of her beloved Mexico is synonymous with sharing her culture, and that's what she likes best.
-As per the International classes she teaches, the most important thing is to retain the traditional and authentic flavours from each country.
+In all her classes, María Amalia feels the most important thing is to retain the traditional and authentic flavours from each country.
 She loves showing her students what it's like to cook the way it's really done at home, while teaching students chef's techniques.